 rm-p: /home/sk/ostechnix.txt: Do you love Linux?
 Answer: yes i do rm-p: Wrong answer! /home/sk/ostechnix.txt will not be removed rm-p: The answer is stored in /home/sk/.ostechnix.txt.rm-protection rm: missing operand Try 'rm --help' for more information.

-rm-protection will protect only the normal user’s files/folders.
+Another limitation of rm-protection utility is it will protect only the normal user's files/folders.
 The root user can still able to delete the protected files.
-If someone knows the root password, your files will be deleted.
+If someone knows the root password, your files will be deleted even if it is password-protected.